 The program director must possess subspecialty expertise and qualifications acceptable to the Review Committee.
 (Core) - 2.4.a.
-The program director must possess current certification in the specialty by the American Board of Orthopaedic Surgery or by the American Osteopathic Board of Orthopaedic Surgery, or subspecialty qualifications that are acceptable to the Review Committee.
+The program director must possess current certification in the specialty by the American Board of Orthopaedic Surgery (ABOS) or by the American Osteopathic Board of Orthopaedic Surgery (AOBOS), or subspecialty qualifications that are acceptable to the Review Committee.
 (Core)

-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]
+[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the AOA acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]

 - 2.4.a.1.
 All program directors appointed after the effective date of these requirements must have current ABOS or AOBOS certification in orthopaedic surgery.
 (Core) - 2.4.b.
-Prior to appointment, the program director must demonstrate the following: (Core)
+Prior to appointment, the program director must demonstrate completion of an orthopaedic surgery of the spine fellowship.
+(Core)

-- 2.4.b.1. completion of a foot and ankle orthopaedic surgery fellowship; (Core) - 2.4.b.2. at least three years of clinical practice experience in foot and ankle orthopaedic surgery; (Core) - 2.4.b.3. three years as a faculty member in an ACGME- or AOA-accredited orthopaedic surgery residency or a foot and ankle orthopaedic surgery fellowship program; and, (Core) - 2.4.b.4. evidence of periodic updates of knowledge and skills to discharge the roles and responsibilities for teaching, supervision, and formal evaluation of fellows.
+- 2.4.c.
+Prior to appointment, the program director must demonstrate at least three years of clinical practice experience in orthopaedic spine surgery.
+(Core) - 2.4.d.
+Prior to appointment, the program director must demonstrate three years as a faculty member in an ACGME-accredited or American Osteopathic Association (AOA)-approved orthopaedic surgery residency or an orthopaedic surgery of the spine fellowship program.
+(Core) - 2.4.e.
+Prior to appointment, the program director must demonstrate evidence of periodic updates of knowledge and skills to discharge the roles and responsibilities for teaching, supervision, and formal evaluation of fellows.
 (Core) - 2.5.
 Program Director Responsibilities